FrancisVila/MFT_convert/content/en/docs/SecureTransport/Getting_Started_Guide/c_st_setup_test/_index.md

 The second task is to access the test account using the ST Web Client.

-1. From your Internet browser, enter the HTTPS address to the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> installation using the IP address of the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> installation.
+1. From your Internet browser, enter the HTTPS address to the {{< SecureTransport/componentshortname >}} installation using the IP address of the {{< SecureTransport/componentshortname >}} installation.

     > **Note:**
     >